 However, there are some pre-requisites and activities common across all successful implementations of this framework.

 People are one of the most critical resources for any organization.
-You can have the best tools and an unlimited budget, but you can’t succeed without the right team.
+You can have the best project management tools and an unlimited budget, but you can’t succeed without the right team.
 Agile marketing teams consist of multi-talented individuals who work well together and think on their feet to make quick decisions.

-If you have the right people, it will only take a few iterations for them to become a well-oiled-machine with consistent and efficient performance.
+If you have the right people, it will only take a few iterations for them to become a well-oiled machine with consistent and efficient performance.

 Data analytics plays a significant role in agile marketing.
 Teams use the insights gained from their market analysis to identify and create new opportunities with high potential.
-A sample data is collected from each targeted segment to gauge the response, and necessary reports are generated.
+A sample of data is collected from each targeted segment to gauge the response, and necessary reports are generated.